 in their stalls.
 An ivory-colored powder called sahleb is

-of their product, pulling and stretching it into ropes two
+qualities of the product, pulling and stretching it into

-to three feet long with the aid of long metal rods.
-One
+ropes two to three feet long with the aid of long metal

-can enjoy this ice cream in specialty shops as well.
+in ice cream offered in specialty shops as well.
 Sahleb is

 considered an aphrodisiac, so dont be too surprised

-to see a lot of men savoring cones.
+to see a lot of men savoring ice cream cones.

 may notice strings of dried, hollowed-out zucchini and eggplant